mantidproject/mantid/docs/source/concepts/InstrumentAccessLayers.rst

 Introduction
 ------------

-There are two caching layers, ``SpectrumInfo`` and ``DetectorInfo``, that are going to be introduced to Mantid as part of the work towards Instrument 2.0.
-Eventually these classes will cache commonly accessed information about spectra or detectors, namely masking, monitor flags, L1, L2, 2-theta and position, leading to improved performance and cleaner code.
+There are two new layers to access instrument information, ``SpectrumInfo`` and ``DetectorInfo``, that are going to be introduced to Mantid as part of the work towards Instrument 2.0.
+Eventually these classes will store commonly accessed information about spectra or detectors, namely masking, monitor flags, L1, L2, 2-theta and position, leading to improved performance and cleaner code.

 A spectrum corresponds to (a group of) one or more detectors.
 Most algorithms work with spectra and thus ``SpectrumInfo`` would be used.
 Some algorithms work on a lower level (with individual detectors) and thus ``DetectorInfo`` would be used.